Fatal Accident Caused by Ice

 - Make sure your tire’s tread is good, because good tread does prevent sliding.
 If you have some available, using tire chains is a really good idea, for even more traction.

 - Always keep a significant distance between you and the car in front of you, and approach all stop signs and traffic lights slowly, to avoid hitting another vehicle, or worse, sliding into an intersection with on-coming traffic.
 In fact, drive very slowly.
 Some may make fun of you, but it’s better to arrive alive than the alternative.

 - Always carry a bag of cat litter or sand to use if you get stuck, and sprinkle it around your tires to get them to stop spinning.

 - Don’t just clear enough of your windows to get by.
 Clear all windows and side mirrors so that you can see everything around you.

 Driving in icy conditions is dangerous for everyone, and you owe it to yourself to keep yourself safe.
 But even in difficult situations, a complete investigation of the accident must be conducted.
 Even though the assumption will be that such a terrible accident was the weather’s fault, there may have been other factors, as well, including negligence on the part of one or both drivers or even a defective vehicle or part.

-If you or a loved one have been injured or killed as a result of an auto accident on icy roads, please contact the Texas Auto Accident Injury Lawyers at Hill Law Firm as soon as possible, so that we can thoroughly investigate the circumstances and protect your rights under the law.
+If you or a loved one have been injured or killed as a result of an auto accident on icy roads, please contact the Texas Auto Accident Injury Lawyer at Hill Law Firm as soon as possible, so that we can thoroughly investigate the circumstances and protect your rights under the law.